MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 - Operator-entered <b>MAC address and board rev are validated</b> before passing these to the device under test.
 A MAC address must consist of 6 hex values separated by delimiters, of the form XX-XX-XX-XX-XX-XX.
 A board rev must be a single letter in range [A-Z], though case-insensitive.
 - Operator-entered <b>AT command is passed</b> to the device under test, to the SARA-R5 cellular transceiver, <b>as is</b>.

+## Suggested changes
+- Update Status timestamp on the real-time minute instead of elapsed time minutes
+- Capture and display GNSS timestamp along with lat/long; if lat/long unavailable, do NOT clear lat/long/GNSS timestamp
+- Option to dump Status contents to log file